Last Updated on June 3, 2024 by Soumya

 The Harem (where the Sultan’s family resided) of Topkapi Palace is one of the prettiest things to see in Istanbul.
 Filled with gorgeous blue tiled walls, marble fountains, and gilded bronze railings, the Harem is definitely one of Istanbul’s top Instagram spots.
 Even though it requires a separate ticket (included in the Istanbul Museum Pass), the Harem is absolutely worth visiting.

 Be sure to get your palace and harem ticket in advance here.
-You can also use your Istanbul Museum Pass (this one is good use of your money) if you have one.
+You can also use your Istanbul Museum Pass (this one is a good use of your money) if you have one.
 An excellent guided tour like this one is highly recommended.

 Hagia Irene